mjordan/bagit_indexer/README.md

 `python bagit_watcher.py /path/to/input/dir`

 where `/path/to/input/dir` is the directory you want to watch.
-This should correspond to the directory specified in the`-i`/`--input` option used with `bagit_indexer.php`.
-Currently the watcher only reacts to new files, but it would be possible to make it react to updated, renamed, moved, or deleted Bag files as well (provided those features were added to `bagit_indexer.php`).
+This should correspond to the directory specified in the`-i`/`--input` option used with `index`.
+Currently the watcher only reacts to new files, but it would be possible to make it react to updated, renamed, moved, or deleted Bag files as well (provided those features were added to the `index` script).

 ## License